 The Story of Love creates a tangible connection to the positive power of global togetherness.
 Concert goers will be greatly entertained by beautiful singing, musical and artistic performance.
 They will come away with inspiration and hope, an experience which is uplifting.
 The purpose of the concert is to empower people that they can make a difference in saving and minding “Our Common Home”.
 He says The Story of Love has a message for politicians, economists, business people and everyone of goodwill.
 “The message is that love for others and for our endangered planet is the key to the wellbeing of the human race.”

-The concert will be streamed live to millions around the world through Pope Francis’ Worldwide Network Click to Pray:
+The concert will be streamed live to millions around the world through Click To Pray, the Pope’s official player platform, a project from the Pope’s Worldwide Prayer Network:

 The concert has a production team of top Irish professionals including Niamh White, former director of The Late Late Show; Mark Cahill music producer for Liam Lawton; Fiona Cunningham production designer The Voice of Ireland; Luis Peveda, Riverdance.
 After the performances in Knock Co Mayo, The Story of Love will tour the USA.